CenterForOpenScience/SHARE/docs/harvesters_and_normalizers.rst

 Provider-specific normalizers and harvesters are unnecessary for OAI providers as they all use the base OAI harvester and normalizer.

-Remember to add the provider's harvest directory to gitignore.
-See the file for examples.
+If the provider has a new TLD folder (e.g. com, au, gov), please add ``/TLD.*/`` to the .gitignore in the generated harvester data section.

 Best practices for writing a non-OAI Harvester
 """"""""""""""""""""""""""""""""""""""""""""""